How we built Categories

 To help our model out, we needed to give it the best possible starting point.
 This meant identifying as many as possible of the subtle differences in accounting data that are vitally important but easy to miss.

-Deep understanding of possible use cases of Categories
+3. A detailed understanding of possible use cases

-Over-optimising for Categories’ immediate utility would hamper us down the road.
-We consulted with lots of different friendly businesses who were interested in doing lots of different things with Categories, from alternative finance providers to forecasting and planning SaaS.
+We consulted with lots of different businesses who were interested in doing lots of different things with Account Categorization, from alternative finance providers to forecasting and planning SaaS.

-Deep understanding of data science and relevant machine learning techniques
+4. A strong grasp of data science and relevant machine-learning techniques

-We knew a truly universal Categories model would not be an easy thing to build.
-We put together a great team and hired some new developers with specific knowledge of certain parts of the problem.
+We knew a truly universal Account Categorization model would not be an easy thing to build.
+We put together a great team and hired some new developers with specific knowledge of the problem.

 To start, we looked at the default categories offered by two leading cloud accounting platforms – Quickbooks Online and Xero.

-• Quickbooks Online’s default chart of accounts contains 280 possible categories.
-Users must enter accounts with detailed categorisation, e.g. if entering an Expense, they must declare what type of Expense the account is, such as “Equipment Rental” or “Automobile – Fuel.”
+Quickbooks Online’s default chart of accounts contains 280 possible categories.
+Users must enter accounts with detailed categorization (e.g., if entering an Expense, they must declare what type of Expense the account is, such as “Equipment Rental” or “Automobile – Fuel.”

-• Xero’s default chart of accounts has far fewer categories at only 22.
-In Xero unlike in QuickBooks Online, accounts can be left uncategorised beyond the most general level of “Expenses,” “Income,” “Assets,” or similar.
+Xero’s default chart of accounts has far fewer categories at only 22.
+In Xero, unlike QuickBooks Online, accounts can be left uncategorized beyond the most general level of “Expenses,” “Income,” “Assets,” or similar.

 While the default chart of accounts are different enough already, they are configurable.
 This is great for QuickBooks and Xero users because they can create, delete, edit, and merge categories to suit their particular needs.
 For our purposes, we needed a rough idea of how often they do this.
 Just how different is each user’s chart of accounts?

-As it happens, very.
-We analysed the chart of accounts from over 10,000 businesses across QuickBooks Online and Xero, spanning a wide range of sectors and geographies.
-Out of 300,000 accounts in Xero we found that only 4% of accounts used the default categories.
-For 96% of accounts in Xero, users had changed the default name or created a completely new, bespoke account name.
+As it happens, very different.
+We analyzed the chart of accounts from over 10,000 businesses across QuickBooks Online and Xero, spanning a wide range of sectors and geographies.
+Out of 300,000 accounts in Xero, we found that only 4% of accounts used the default categories.

 For 96% of accounts in Xero, users change the default name or create a completely new, bespoke account name.

-After analysing a range of businesses across sectors and diving deep into different accounting methods (such as UK and US GAAP) we built an an MVP with 68 categories.
-Eventually after testing in beta, we settled on a single, standard chart of accounts that includes 162 account categories.
+After analyzing a range of businesses across sectors and diving deep into different accounting methods (such as UK and US GAAP), we built an MVP with 68 categories.
+Eventually, after testing in beta, we settled on a single, standard chart of accounts that includes +250 account categories.
 These 162 strike the right balance between detail and ease of use across a wide range of possible applications.

-The current build of Categories has three elements: mapping defaults; natural language processing; and user control.
+The current build of Account Categorization has three elements:

 Mapping defaults